yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 > Due to lack of a single specification, there are considerable differences among
 > implementations.
 Implementers should "be conservative in what you
-> do, be liberal in what you accept from others" ({{?RFC0793}})
+> do, be liberal in what you accept from others" ({{!RFC0793}})
 > when processing CSV files.
 An attempt at a common definition can
+> be found in section 2 of [[to be replaced with the RFC number]].

+> There are numerous differences between different CSV implementations, many of which
+> are addressed in section 4 of [[to be replaced with the RFC number of this document]].

+Published specification:

+> While numerous private specifications exist
+> for various programs and systems, there is no single "master"
+> specification for this format.
+An attempt at a common definition
-> be found in Section 2.
+> can be found in Section 2 of [[to be replaced with the RFC number]].

-## IANA Considerations

-IANA is directed to update the MIME type registration for "text/csv" as per instructions provided in {{registration}} of this document and include a reference to this document within the registration.
+Applications that use this media type:

+>> Spreadsheet programs and
+>> various data conversion utilities.

+Fragment identifier considerations:

+>> Fragment identification for
+>> text/csv is supported by using fragment identifiers as specified
+>> by {{!RFC7111}}.

+Additional information:

+   Magic number(s):  none

+   File extension(s):  CSV

+   Macintosh file type code(s):  TEXT

+Person & email address to contact for further information:

+> Yakov Shafranovich <yakovsh@amazon.com> and Erik Wilde <dret@berkeley.edu>

+Intended usage:  COMMON

+Restrictions on usage:  none

+Author:

+> Yakov Shafranovich <yakovsh@amazon.com> and Erik Wilde <dret@berkeley.edu>

+Change controller:  IESG

 # Security Considerations